-What can you do when your business’s pace of growth requires more capital than you can get with your existing line of credit or your available collateral for asset-based lending?
+What can you do when your business’s pace of growth requires more capital than you can get with your existing sources of funding?

-Methods such as factoring, supply chain financing and receivables acceleration such as C2FO, can help you access the working capital necessary for rapid growth.
-Here are some short-term financing options to investigate.
+Methods such as factoring, supply chain financing and early payment platforms such as C2FO, can help you access the working capital necessary for rapid growth.

 Factoring also requires underwriting and may require a minimum amount of receivables to be funded to receive a better APR.